AGITG Outstanding Site Awards

 Sites participating in clinical trials play a crucial role in their conduct and delivery.
 We rely on the expertise, patient engagement and commitment of the site staff to promote our research and recruit effectively, so that we improve outcomes for patients with GI cancer.

-The Outstanding Site Award recognises a clinical trial site that has shown exceptional enthusiasm, performance and dedication to conducting AGITG trials.
+The Outstanding Site Awards recognise clinical trial sites that have shown exceptional enthusiasm, performance and dedication to conducting AGITG trials.

 - Regional, Rural and Remote